MrMevius/home-assistant-config/README.md

 ## About

-This is my first attempt at home automation, Home Assistant _and_ GibHub, so fingers crossed! :tada:
+This is my first attempt at home automation, Home Assistant _and_ GitHub, so fingers crossed! :tada:

 You are looking at the /config folder from my personal Home Assistant setup.